Open-Pectus/Open-Pectus/DEVELOPMENT.md

     arg_parse_regex=RegexNumber(units=None)
     )
 ```

+TODO: This is not currently correct.
+The regex wil not convert it to float. exec_fn needs to do that, but
+it is assured that this will always work

 This allows OpenPectus to parse the argument to a float via a predefined regular expression, and pass it to the `power`
 function when the command is executed.